BaoChung01/My-Project/STM32F411_SPL_FreeRTOS_Audio_USB/README.md

 TuanLDM:

 	- Setup USART
-	- Responsible for coding following requirement based on module which was Setup by colleagues
+	- Responsible for coding following requirements based on the module which was Setup by colleagues

 **[Back to top](#table-of-contents)**